telerik/ajax-docs/visual-stylebuilder/basic-usage.md

 1. Saves the changes made in the browser on the server.

-	>note All changes must be saved before navigating to another tab (2, 3, 5, 7) or saving the skin (3),	otherwise they will be lost (or will not be present in the downloaded file).
+	>tip All changes must be saved before navigating to another tab (2, 3, 5, 7) or saving the skin (3),	otherwise they will be lost (or will not be present in the downloaded file).

 ![introduction-stylebuilder-base-color-shift](images/introduction-stylebuilder-base-color-shift.png)